WGBH/django-multilingualfield/README.md

 ## About ##

-A [south](http://south.aeracode.org/)-compatible django field for storing multiple manually-written translations for the same piece of text.
+A [south](http://south.aeracode.org/)-compatible suite of django fields that make it easy to manage multiple translations of text-based content (including files/images).

 ### Current Version ###